roman-milk/roman-milk.github.io/mom-s-a-gangbang-cum-bucket.md

  "You want to have sex with your Mom?" she asked, surprised and yet clearly flattered.

  "You have two holes I haven't explored," I smiled, being my suave self.
-Report_Story #2